Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 - Set your API URL for loading in the pictures

-- Add two variables in `state`, one for holding the image URLs of your dogs, and a loading flag you can use to show a ‘…loading’ message
+- Add two variables in `state`; one for holding the image URLs of your dogs, and a loading flag you can use to show a ‘…loading’ message

-- Create a function to actually go and load your dog pictures
+- Create a function to actually load your dog pictures

-- Two `useEffect` calls, one for an initial load and one for subsequent loads when the user presses a button
+- Two `useEffect` calls; one for an initial load and one for subsequent loads when the user presses a button

 - A button for the user to trigger a new set of dog pictures